manjotsk/Philance/README.md

   * Ability to sign up on the platform as a volunteer or a freelancer and work on projects
   * Ability to sign onto the platform as a project sponsor and post projects
 * Search Tool to find projects of interest, find people, etc.
+* Resource Management Tool to help project sponsors screen/select ideal candidates for a project
 * Project management Suite
   * Collaboration tools to enable project members to communicate with one another (text messaging, email, A/V conferencing, file sharing)
   * Project planning and scheduling tools